Council Tax and Business rates

 Discounts

 The Council Tax you pay may be reduced if you can benefit from the scheme for disabled people or Council Tax Benefit, or a range of discounts.
 A discount is available where there is only one adult living in the property.
-Where there is more than one some may be disregarded for example:
+Some occupiers may be disregarded, for example:

 This is not an exhaustive list of persons who qualify for discount – for a complete list you should contact the local authority or Citizens Advice Bureau or go online.